jaemk/proxy/README.md

 > command-line proxy server

+This tool is intended for:

-Note, this is intended for development purposes as a quick stand-in for a real proxy server.
+- A quick stand-in for a real proxy server (For development purposes only).
+- A **very simple** static site/file server

 ## Installation